kyshr/asap-roadworthy-test-backend/TECH_NOTES.md

 ## Setup

-- Run in local only
+- Run in local only.
 - Create .env in root directory.
 You can refer to the .env.example for the data or use the test .env below.<br/>
   NODE_ENV=development <br/>
   PORT=5000 <br/>